berkesa/datatree/README.md

 * Methods for modify the type of the underlying Java value (`tree.setType(String.class)`)
 * Method chaining (`tree.put("name1", "value1").put("name2", "value2")`);
 * All Tree "nodes" are serializable, iterable and cloneable

+## Requirements:

+The DataTree API requires Java 8.

+## License:

+DataTree is licensed under the Apache License V2 (you can use it in your commercial products for free).